stratdev3/SimpleW/src/SimpleW.Helper.Jwt/readme.md

 ### Features

-This package lightweight JWT Bearer helpers for SimpleW.
+This package provides lightweight JWT Bearer helpers for SimpleW.
-It allows you to easily create and validate JWT tokens using HttpIdentity or HttpPrincipal, with full support for roles and custom properties.
+It allows you to create and validate JWT tokens using `HttpIdentity` or `HttpPrincipal`, with full support for roles and custom properties.
 Supports HS256, HS384, and HS512 algorithms, with optional issuer and audience validation.

 ### Getting Started